sthaid/proj_jpeg_merge/README.md

 # OVERVIEW

-This program cobines multiple jpeg files into a single png file.
+This program combines multiple jpeg files into a single png file.

 Sample out.png is included.